Pixel Is Not a Barrier: An Effective Evasion Attack for Pixel-Domain Diffusion Models: Methodology

 \subsubsection{Fidelity Loss.}

-To control the attack budget for adversarial image quality, we design a constraint function that utilizes the feature extractor from a pretrained classifier for calculating fidelity loss.
+To control the attack budget for adversarial image quality, we design a constraint function that utilizes the feature extractor from a pretrained classifier to calculate the fidelity loss.
 In our case, we sum up the 2-Wasserstein feature losses of $L$ different layers.
 Specifically, we define $\mathcal{L}_\text{fidelity}$ as:

 where $\mathcal{W}_2$ denotes 2-Wasserstein distance and $\phi_\ell$ denotes layer $\ell$ of the feature extractor.